Electoral surge in the 1930s

-Labour’s first period of government was also its longest in the 20th century.
+Labour’s first period of government was also its longest to date.
 Its 1935 victory was reaffirmed in 1938 with the highest vote share ever won by any party – almost 56%.
 In the pre-war period Labour was openly socialist in its political aims.
 It began to nationalise large sections of the economy, including the Bank of New Zealand, coal mines and domestic air services.
 Broadcasting and transport were brought under the control of government ministers.
 To stimulate New Zealand’s depressed economy, Labour increased wage rates, launched a programme of public works and state-housing construction, and introduced a guaranteed price for dairy products.
 The Social Security Act 1938 greatly expanded the scope of the welfare state, introducing universal free health services and extending benefits for the aged, sick and unemployed.

 Labour was an active and popular reforming government before the outbreak of the Second World War.
 However, after guiding the country out of economic depression, then through the crisis of the war and into the first years of post-war recovery, Labour’s reforming zeal was spent.
-It was defeated in the election of 1949 and remained in opposition for the next nine years.
+It was defeated in the election of 1949 and remained in opposition for the next eight years.

 The actions of the first Labour government set the terms of political debate and action for the next 40 years.
 Neither Labour’s welfare state nor its mixed economy were seriously challenged until the 1980s.